-- Students need a valid school ID to check out materials. - Fiction and non-fiction books may be checked out for 4 weeks and may be renewed.
-Please bring the book and your ID to the library if you'd like to renew a book. - Our DVD collection compliments the curriculum and is available to staff only. - All materials can be returned at the library front desk or the book drop in the hallway.
+- Students need a valid school ID, iPad with barcode or a photo of their ID to check out materials. - Fiction and non-fiction books may be checked out for 4 weeks and may be renewed if no one has it on hold. - Our DVD collection compliments the curriculum and is available to staff only.
+This will also be available on the PLEX server starting the 2022-2023 school year. - All materials can be returned at the library front desk or the book drop in the hallway.